cb22/macbook12-spi-driver/README.md

 Using it:
 ---------
-To get this driver to work on a 2016 12" MacBook, you'll need to boot the kernel with `intremap=nosid`.

-This should result in the intel-lpss driver attaching itself to the SPI controller, and exposing the `APP000D` device.
+To get this driver to work on a 2016 12" MacBook or a 2016 MacBook Pro, you'll need to boot the kernel with `intremap=nosid`.
+Additionally, you need to make sure the `spi_pxa2xx_platform` and `intel_lpss_pci` modules are loaded.
+This should result in the intel-lpss driver attaching itself to the SPI controller.

 The 2015 MacBook seems much more complicated, as the DMA controller isn't built in to the SPI controller.
 Unfortunately, I don't have a 2015 model to test.